Definition of Tactical,

 #2 Reduce staff churn.
 Reducing staff churn saves on invested time and dollars in staff training and development, and ultimately assists in maintaining a healthy client retention rate.
 A tactical framework points to call agent self-scoring as a method of getting to the root cause of an issue (see #4) while empowering employees with self-awareness and a weighted say in why and how a call succeeds or fails.

 As expressed in a case study with Voxpro, staff agents tend to be more motivated when data measures success against more specific KPIs and can more fluidly inform direction shifts towards meaningful goals.

 #3 Identify knowledge gaps.
 With an ability to look and see beyond the day-to-day process, a tactical framework lens enables Quality Assurance Leaders and others to do the job of using metrics to pinpoint specific knowledge gaps.
-These gaps may be found in the call centre employee knowledge base, or reach as far as enterprise-wide product and service issues.
-Tactical frameworks begin to open this communication channel so that call centres can function as a more holistic part of the client’s business by identifying knowledge gaps and raising trending call concerns through the ranks.
+These gaps may be found in the call center employee knowledge base, or reach as far as enterprise-wide product and service issues.
+Tactical frameworks begin to open this communication channel so that call centers can function as a more holistic part of the client’s business by identifying knowledge gaps and raising trending call concerns through the ranks.

 #4 Look for the root causes of poor service.
-Rather than merely identifying poor performers based on somewhat subjective data points, a tactical call centre QA approach digs deeper into identifying and understanding the true root cause of poor service.
+Rather than merely identifying poor performers based on somewhat subjective data points, a tactical call center QA approach digs deeper into identifying and understanding the true root cause of poor service.
 With a focus on the quality of the service rather than on the individual performer, the idea is to strengthen and empower employees through coaching and progress, ultimately reducing staff churn and improving the customer experience.

 #5 Report on trends.
 With a focus on month-over-month, or year-over-year data, tactical pivots can and should be made.
 By collating trending data as opposed to one-off data points or subjective data collection, Quality Assurance Managers can make more informed decisions.